wazuh/wazuh-documentation/source/quickstart.rst

   <div class="accordion-section">

 Check the supported operating systems and the recommended hardware requirements for the Wazuh installation.
-This deployment is suitable for an environment of around 100 deployed agents.
+This deployment supports around 100 agents.

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^